dannyhope/uxbrighton/pages/mentorship.md

 ## Get involved

 [2023 Mentorship Programme applications](https://forms.gle/NWLMMwq4BH2XvWvg9) are now open.
-To apply to take part in the programme complete the short application form by Sunday 27 August 2023.
+To apply to take part in the programme complete the [application form](https://forms.gle/NWLMMwq4BH2XvWvg9) by Sunday 27 August 2023.

 You can also join our [\#Mentorship](https://uxbri.slack.com/channels/mentorship) channel on Slack.